When applying for our Inclusion and Inspiration Grant Programmes, please bear in mind:

-Applicants for the Inclusion Grant Programme will need to identify three objectives related to the work set out in their application.
+Applicants for the Inclusion Grant Programme should demonstrate how their work is client-led and how it meets funding priority aims.
+You should identify three objectives related to the work set out in your application.
 Then tell us how you will measure your progress and success in delivering the objectives.

 What happens after my organisation has received a grant?

 Successful applicants will need to provide an ‘end-of-grant monitoring report ’ explaining the impact of the funding within their local community, evidence progress against their grant objectives and a short project evaluation.

 Specific You should state exactly what you intend to do with the grant.